phuc128t/public/create-a-patch.md

+## Create a patch using phpStorm
+Local History > Show History ...

 ## Create a patch using "git diff"
 #### Create patch
 Let’s say you have an original file.
 You make some changes in it and save the result to a new updated file.